LevinHinder/Neural-Network-For-Lane-Detection/README.md

 <ul>
   <li>Python 3.8 or higher should work.</li>
 </ul>
 There should be no dependencies with regard to the operating system.

+### Dataset
 For this project I used the <a href="https://github.com/SoulmateB/CurveLanes">CurveLanes Dataset</a>.
+With the program <i>data preparation.py</i> I wrote a little scipt to convert the datapoints into a more uniform way.
+To do so, I converted all the information from the .JSON files into pictures with binary segmentation.

 ### License
 <span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/InteractiveResource" property="dct:title" rel="dct:type">Neural Network For Lane Detection</span> by <span xmlns:cc="http://creativecommons.org/ns#" property="cc:attributionName">Levin Hinder</span> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.